kap6174/SNS3/README.md

 ## Installation

-Follow these steps to set up the NIDS on your system:
+Follow these steps to set up the NIDPS on your system:

 1. **Install Python**:
    Ensure Python 3.x is installed.
 You can check this by running: